Kostoulas, A. (in preparation). Challenging Boundaries in Language Education. Cham: Springer.

 - To date, the majority of work in language learning psychology has focused on the learner.
 In contrast, relatively little attention has been paid to teacher psychology.
 This volume seeks to redress the imbalance by bringing together various strands of research into the psychology of language teachers.
 It consists of 19 contributions on well-established areas of teacher psychology, as well as areas that have only recently begun to be explored.
 This original collection, which covers a multitude of theoretical and methodological perspectives, makes a significant contribution to the emerging field of language teacher psychology as a domain of inquiry within language education.

 - Available formats include hardcover, softback, and ebook (Kindle, pdf and epub).
-To appear on 30 January 2018.
-Available for (pre)order through Multilingual Matters and Amazon.
+Available through Multilingual Matters and Amazon.

 In contrast to the study of learners, the study of teachers in the field of second language acquisition has been noticeably rare.
 In this masterful collection of recent research, Mercer and Kostoulas draw together a compelling rationale for attention to teachers as central players in language learning.
 The chapters in the book are compulsory reading for anyone wishing to gain deeper insights into language teacher psychology.